/ Business Services

 All purchases of technology hardware (i.e. mouse, HDMI cords, etc.), software (including licensing and subscriptions), peripherals and printers must be initiated through the Computing and Information Technology Department.

-When purchasing from internal resources, your fund number should be provided to the cashier/department; you should not use your college credit card, personal funds, or a cash advance to make the purchase.
+When purchasing from internal resources, your fund and org number should be provided to the cashier/department; you should not use your college credit card, personal funds, or a cash advance to make the purchase.

 By using these internal Hope departments, college resources stay on campus, helping fund scholarships and benefiting the larger operations of the college.
 Additionally, using these internal resources grows the purchasing power of Hope College, and allows for the various departments to potentially get more discounts, better pricing, better shipping rates, and other benefits from vendors.

-If a purchaser does not use these internal resources for a purchase, Business Services may charge the expense to a fund that Business Services deems appropriate for the purchase.
+If a purchaser does not use these internal resources for a purchase, Business Services may charge the expense to a fund and org that Business Services deems appropriate for the purchase.

 • Professional Services — When specialized skills, knowledge, resources and experience are needed that cannot be provided reasonably by existing staff, such services may be obtained from firms or individuals outside the College on a fee-for-service or professional contract.
 Selections must be based on impartiality, competitiveness and ability to fulfill needs.
 All contracts for professional services must be reviewed and approved by the appropriate Cabinet member(s).
 Examples of Professional Service Contracts include appraisals, architectural and engineering services, auditing, accounting and financial services, consulting services, printing and graphic design, research surveys and studies, web design and development.